Postgraduate Research Opportunities (PhD/MPhil/Masters by Research)

 To find information on fees and costs to fund a PGR student, visit the page RGS Research fees.
 Advice on stipends to support the living costs of a postgraduate research student if you are a sponsor can be found at UK Research and Innovation

-The School of Sport Science and Physical Activity also offers a range of taught Masters courses
+The School of Sport, Psychology and Social Science also offers a range of taught Masters courses

 Suggested topic areas